-Working in close partnership with our team in the Central American country of Honduras, we are delighted to offer a range of programs for volunteers in the spheres of education, childcare, medicine, nursing or dentistry.
+Working in close partnership with our team in the Central American country of Honduras, we are delighted to offer a range of programs for volunteers in the spheres of education, medicine, nursing or dentistry.
 These placements provide the chance to spend time in a Caribbean setting where the locals are known for their smiling, laid-back demeanour and great hospitality.
-The programs are based at La Ceiba, a port town in the Atlántida region of Honduras, located in the north coast of Honduras on the Caribbean Sea.
+The programs are based in the seaside towns of La Ceiba and nearby El Porvenir, in the Atlántida region of Honduras, located in the north coast of Honduras on the Caribbean Sea.

 Here in particular, volunteers really get to immerse themselves in the culture.
 These are ideal placements for individuals with some background in the caring professions.
 Anyone with the willingness to throw themselves into directly helping members of the local community can enrol, whether as a replacement for a more conventional holiday, as part of a gap year or sabbatical or to broaden professional experience.
 When volunteering in Honduras, the participant samples a distinctive culture and gets to know new people who appreciate their presence.